benkrig/salesforce-here/README.md

 # salesforce-here
-Node.js module that streamlines the retrieval and storage of Salesforce Metadata
+asynchronously streamlining the retrieval and cloud-based storage of Salesforce Metadata components since 2015.

+with the sibling module salesforce-there, a complete solution for Salesforce Metadata Migration is formed.

+#what is it
+salesforce-here is a high-level asynchronous library that runs on the Node.js framework. it asyncronously retrieves and stores selected metadata components from a Salesforce Organization on the AWS S3 cloud computing services platform.

 # Install